Add to your Claude Code skills

 npx add-skill Astro-Han/karpathy-llm-wiki

-Works with Claude Code, Cursor, Codex, and other tools that support the Agent Skills standard.
+Works with any tool that supports the Agent Skills standard.

-Give the skill a URL, a file, or paste text directly:
+Give the skill a URL, a file, or pasted text:

 "Ingest this article: https://example.com/attention-is-all-you-need"